Skip to main content

 FAQ: Platform Comparison

-How much does HubSpot event management cost?
+How much does HubSpot event software cost in 2026?

 Can HubSpot handle 100+ events per year?